-Vantage supports multiple Vantage domains.
-Each Vantage domain is a separate, standalone Vantage system, whose database and services do not interact.
+You may have multiple Vantage domains in your environment.
+Each Vantage domain is a separate, stand-alone Vantage system, whose Vantage domain database and services do not interact.
 You might create separate Vantage domains for different departments, projects, or geographic locations.

 As a Vantage user, you might need to select a domain for the following reasons:

-- You are starting Workflow Designer or Workflow Portal for the first time on a given computer. - Your work requires that you connect to different Vantage domains.
+- You are starting Management Console, Workflow Designer or Workflow Portal for the first time on a given computer. - Your work requires that you connect to different Vantage domains.